sagemath/sagewiki_to_gh-2022-10-10/dynamics.md

 == Organization ==

-We plan to create a *dynamics* repository at the root of Sage subdivided according to the following hierarchy
+We plan organize the sage.dynamics repository with the following hierarchy

   * arithmetic_dynamics (?)
   * cellular_automata (?)